Cheungis/pong/README.md

 # pong
 A simple pong game created using pygame library.
+Created in my first semester of University.